hwj20/GGTP/docs/README.md

 conda activate GGTP
 python main.py
 ```
-This will run a sample task planning and a ai2-thor simulator.
+This will run a sample task planning on ai2-thor floor1.

+## Reproduce Expeirments
+Reach for 'experiments/README_EXP.md'